-In some environments it may be desirable to run a PC server without a GUI front-end.
+In some environments it may be desirable to run a PC^2 server without a GUI front-end.
 This can be accomplished using the --nogui command line argument described in the appendix on Server Command Line arguments.
 Note that if this option is chosen there is no GUI-based way to enter login, account password and contest password information.
 These may be entered on the command line as well.
-For example, to start a primary (first) server with no GUI the following command could be used: 11
+For example, to start a primary (first) server with no GUI the following command could be used: 12 pc2server -- nogui -- login site1 -- password site1 -- contestpassword contest pc2server --nogui --login site2 --password site2

-'''

-pc2server --nogui --login site1 --password site1 --contestpassword contest

-'''

-To start a secondary server without a GUI in a multi-site contest the following command could be used: 11
+To start a secondary server without a GUI in a multi-site contest the following command could be used: